blueskyletters/blueskyletters.github.io/_drafts/my-favourite-fictional-character.md

 - books

 ---
+> “Life is worth living as long as there's a laugh in it.”

 Though  I've turned the pages of many books, I've never rendered a particular character as a favourite.
 But recently a book just made me fall in love with the most lovable fictional character- Anne of Green Gables.

 A children's novel written by Lucy Montgomery in 1908, this book is all one needs for a light reading with a sensible story.
 I'll try to give a small character sketch about Anne without any spoilers to the story.